• 5 min read

 Skyline of Dubai at sunset with Burj Khalifa, scattered clouds, and a warm, colorful sky.

-• The Investor Visa Dubai property route allows foreign buyers to secure UAE residency through real estate investment
+• The investor visa Dubai property route offers UAE residency through real estate investment

 Table of Content